IJuanTM/simpl/README.md

 * Easy to use
 * Quick setup
 * Composer PSR-4 autoloading
-* Makes use of a MVC system using PHP
+* Makes use of an MVC system using PHP
 * Works with both Windows and Linux
 * Made to work with the latest versions of PHP, Composer, Node.js, npm and Sass
 * Includes a bunch of npm scripts for compiling Sass and TypeScript, as well as live-reloading